Boardwalk Empire (episode): Plot

-In 1920, two masked men ambush a group of bootleggers smuggling Canadian Club whisky from offshore boats into the United States.
+In January 1920, two masked men ambush a group of bootleggers smuggling Canadian Club whisky from offshore boats into the United States.
 The scene then cuts to three days prior, as Enoch "Nucky" Thompson, the treasurer of Atlantic County, New Jersey, delivers the keynote address at a Women's Temperance League rally on the eve of Prohibition.
-He inspires the all-female audience with his rags-to-riches story and anti-alcohol rhetoric.
 Nucky leaves the rally early and promptly heads to Babette's Supper Club, where a raucous gathering of elected officials, including his younger brother, Sheriff Elias "Eli" Thompson, celebrate the onset of Prohibition and the lucrative bootlegging opportunities it will bring.
-Nucky appoints his driver, World War I veteran James "Jimmy" Darmody, as an assistant to Paddy Ryan, a young ward boss belonging to Nucky's political machine.
+Nucky appoints his driver, World War I veteran Jimmy Darmody, as an assistant to Paddy Ryan, a young ward boss belonging to Nucky's political machine.
 As midnight strikes and Prohibition officially goes into effect, the partygoers toast the "death" of alcohol.
-Moody and uncomfortable, Jimmy quickly leaves.
+Moody and uncomfortable, Jimmy leaves.

 The following morning, Jimmy and his common-law wife, Angela, discuss their future.
-Angela wants Jimmy to return to his studies at Princeton, but Jimmy is convinced that his future lies with Nucky and his gang.
+Angela wants Jimmy to return to his studies at Princeton University, but Jimmy is convinced that his future lies with Nucky.
 Meanwhile, Nucky meets Margaret Schroeder, a pregnant member of the Temperance League.
-Nucky declines to employ her alcoholic husband, instead giving her a wad of money and having Jimmy drive her home.
-That night, Jimmy and Nucky visit Mickey Doyle's funeral parlor, a front for illicitly distilling alcohol.
+He declines to employ her alcoholic husband, instead giving her a wad of money and having Jimmy drive her home.
+That night, Nucky and Jimmy visit Mickey Doyle's funeral parlor, a front for illicitly distilling alcohol.
 Jimmy strikes Mickey for tricking him into drinking formaldehyde, nearly compromising the operation.
 Scolded by Nucky, Jimmy demands a better job than working for Ryan and implies that the war has matured him.
 Nucky at first cajoles Jimmy, but ultimately challenges him to make his own opportunities.